 - Peripheral neuropathy (damage to the peripheral nervous system) which causes or exacerbates many other Fabry disease symptoms

-- Transient Ischemic Attacks (TIAs), usually referred to as mini-strokes, that are usually short in duration
+- Transient Ischemic Attacks (TIAs), usually referred to as mini-strokes, that are stroke like symptoms that are usually short in duration

 - Strokes (often at an abnormally early age)

-- Impaired kidney function and kidney failure usually without diabetes
+- Impaired kidney function and kidney failure often without diabetes

-- Heart complications such as arrhythmias (generally abnormalities in the heart's rate or rhythm including atrial fibrillation); left ventricular hypertrophy (LVH)/enlarged heart often without high blood pressure; and malfunctioning heart valves
+- Heart complications such as arrhythmias (abnormalities in the heart's rate or rhythm including atrial fibrillation); left ventricular hypertrophy (LVH)/enlarged heart (Hypertrophic Cardiomyopathy), and malfunctioning heart valves

 - Heart attacks and heart failure